tomideadeoye/merislabs-official/README.md

 - Use `cat`, `less`, or any log viewer to inspect `api_server.log`.
 - For advanced analysis, import the log file into Grafana, Kibana, or similar tools.

-### Testing Logging
-- Run `tests/e2e.test.tsx` to validate logging and observability across all components.
+### Testing Logging -  Run `tests/e2e.test.tsx` to validate logging and observability across all components.

+We are upgrading the "Application" tab to show real, multi-draft cards with context and modal editing—no mocks, only live data.
+Draft application API now returns all context (profile, memories, web) for full transparency in the UI.
+The Application tab now shows real, editable, context-transparent draft cards—no mocks, only live data, and all linter errors are fixed.